Fact-checked by the onlinepaydaynews.com editorial team

 Do Borrowers Really Understand APR vs. Interest Rate?

-Most do not — and this confusion is one of the most expensive installment loan mistakes a borrower can make.
+Most do not, and this confusion is one of the most expensive installment loan mistakes a borrower can make.
 The Annual Percentage Rate (APR) includes the interest rate plus all fees, while the stated interest rate does not.
 A loan advertised at “12% interest” can carry an APR above 25% once origination fees are added.

 The Truth in Lending Act (TILA), enforced by the Consumer Financial Protection Bureau (CFPB), requires lenders to disclose APR in all loan agreements.
 Yet many borrowers focus only on the monthly payment figure, which obscures the true cost.
-Two loans with identical monthly payments can differ by hundreds of dollars in total cost if their APRs are different.
+Two loans with identical monthly payments can differ by hundreds of dollars in total cost if their APRs differ.

 Origination Fees: The Hidden Cost Multiplier

 Origination fees typically range from 1% to 8% of the loan amount, according to NerdWallet’s guide to personal loan origination fees.
-On a $10,000 loan, that is $100 to $800 removed from your funds before you receive a single dollar — but still counted in what you owe.
+On a $10,000 loan, that is $100 to $800 removed from your funds before you receive a single dollar, but still counted in what you owe.

 | Loan Type | Typical APR Range | Common Origination Fee |